×

 Swot Analysis of "Prototyping a Scalable Smart Village (B)" written by Solomon Darwin, Henry W. Chesbrough includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Naidu Villages facing as an external strategic factors.
 Some of the topics covered in Prototyping a Scalable Smart Village (B) case study are - Strategic Management Strategies, Emerging markets, Entrepreneurship, Government, Growth strategy, Innovation and Innovation & Entrepreneurship.

-Some of the macro environment factors that can be used to understand the Prototyping a Scalable Smart Village (B) casestudy better are - – talent flight as more people leaving formal jobs, competitive advantages are harder to sustain because of technology dispersion, banking and financial system is disrupted by Bitcoin and other crypto currencies, increasing transportation and logistics costs, there is increasing trade war between United States & China, digital marketing is dominated by two big players Facebook and Google, there is backlash against globalization, increasing energy prices, wage bills are increasing, etc
+Some of the macro environment factors that can be used to understand the Prototyping a Scalable Smart Village (B) casestudy better are - – digital marketing is dominated by two big players Facebook and Google, increasing transportation and logistics costs, technology disruption, competitive advantages are harder to sustain because of technology dispersion, increasing commodity prices, there is backlash against globalization, challanges to central banks by blockchain based private currencies, banking and financial system is disrupted by Bitcoin and other crypto currencies, customer relationship management is fast transforming because of increasing concerns over data privacy, etc

 12 Hrs